bazelbuild/bazel-central-registry/docs/bcr-contribution-guide.md

 ## Contacting the repository or module maintainers

 Whenever possible, conduct all communication in public on GitHub.
 Contact maintainers via GitHub or Slack.
-Contact maintainers over slack group [bzlmod](https://bazelbuild.slack.com/archives/C014RARENH0) when contacting over GiHub is not possible.
+Contact maintainers over slack group [bzlmod](https://bazelbuild.slack.com/archives/C014RARENH0) when contacting over GitHub is not possible.

 ### Maintenance timeline expectations

-Maintainers are community-driven volunteers.
+Maintainers are volunteers from the community.
 Hence, most PRs may be addressed in 3 business days.
 If a PR is not marked with a label "awaiting user response", then it should be addressed by a register maintainer within 3 days.